Antonio Bajamonti

-Antonio Baiamonti (19 February 1822 – 13 January 1891) was an Austrian and Dalmatian Italian politician and longtime mayor of Split.
+Antonio Bajamonti (19 February 1822 – 13 January 1891) was an Austrian and Dalmatian Italian politician and longtime mayor of Split.
 He is remembered as one of the most successful mayors of the city, occupying the post almost continuously for twenty years (1860–1880).
-He was the last Italian mayor of Split.
 He was a medical doctor by profession.
 Bajamonti's parents were Giuseppe Bajamonti (Pretorial Chancellor of Vis) and Elena Candido of Šibenik.

 Mayor of Split

 Bajamonti became Mayor of Split on 9 January 1860 for the Autonomist Party (succeeding Šimun de Michieli-Vitturi) and stayed in office until 1864, when he was relieved because of his opposition to Austrian centralism.
 He was replaced by Frano Lanza, but in 1865 he united with the People's Party into the Liberal Union and won the elections again.

 He would go on to hold the post for over two decades, until 1880, when he retired from office and was succeeded by Aleksandar Nallini, another Autonomist.
 After democratic reforms allowed for a greater part of the populace to vote, Bajamonti's Autonomist Party lost the 1882 elections.
 Croatian Dalmatians, who made up the majority of the population of Split, were able to influence the vote sufficiently and a People's Party mayor was elected, Dujam Rendić-Miočević, a prominent Split lawyer.